UniMath/agda-unimath/src/foundation/commuting-squares-of-identifications.lagda.md

       assoc p-top p-right q-right
 ```

-### Pasting of identifications along edges in coherence squares of identifications
+### Pasting of identifications along edges of squares of identifications

 Given a coherence square with an edge `p` and a new identification `s : p ＝ p'` then we may paste that identification onto
-the square to get a coherence having `p'` as an edge instead of `p`.
+the square to get a coherence square having `p'` as an edge instead of `p`.

 ```agda
 module _